bitcoin-sv/overlay-discovery-services/API.md

 Argument Details

 + **query**
-  + The query object which may contain properties for domain or service.
+  + The query object which may contain properties for domain, service, and/or identityKey.

 #### Method storeSLAPRecord